1.2.1. Install Medusa with Docker

 Create the file start.sh with the following content:

-Make sure to give the script executable permissions:
+Make sure to give both scripts executable permissions:

 Note: Setting permissions isn't necessary on Windows, but it's recommended to run this command on Unix-based systems like macOS and Linux.